gbxyz/rdnsd/README.md

 Once the file has been written, `rdnsd`'s internal data is reset, so subsequent signals will produce fresh statistical data.

+Note that `rdnsd` will not _immediately_ update the file upon receiving the `USR1` signal.
+You may need to wait up to `Loop` seconds for the current loop iteration to complete before the stats file is updated.

 # SEE ALSO